DavidB1999/SOCCER22/README.md

 The publication, the product of this code, will be linked here as soon as it is published:

+Feel free to reach out to me if there are any questions left. <br>

 ### References:
 Brinkjans, D., Memmert, D., Imkamp, J., & Perl, J. (2022).
 Success-Score in Professional Soccer – Validation of a Dynamic Key Performance Indicator Combining Space Control and Ball Control within Goalscoring Opportunities.
 International Journal of Computer Science in Sport, 21(2), 32–42. https://doi.org/10.2478/ijcss-2022-0009 <br>